 Yearly variations in case numbers and defendants prosecuted are normal in a law enforcement program with comparatively few agent resources.
-As I have noted in my prior articles on this topic, EPA is required to employ 200 special agents nationwide, an extraordinarily modest number for a national law enforcement procase number, where a single investigation will result in multiple federal district court case numbers if there are multiple indictments (or informations).
-In addition, as previously noted, the Harvard article referenced 864 defendants, but our database now includes 882 defendants from 2005-2010, as additional cases have been completed.
-See supra note 24.

-gram that investigates sophisticated white collar crime.43 For comparison, although it has much broader responsibilities, the FBI employs approximately 14,000 special agents nationwide.44 With limited EPA agent resources and cases that vary in complexity, I would expect to see some year-to-year variations in environmental crimes data, even if agent resources were stable.
+As I have noted in my prior articles on this topic, EPA is required to employ 200 special agents nationwide, an extraordinarily modest number for a national law enforcement program that investigates sophisticated white collar crime.
+43 For comparison, although it has much broader rehttps://repository.law.umich.edu/law_econ_current/163 sponsibilities, the FBI employs approximately 14,000 special agents nationwide.44 With limited EPA agent resources and cases that vary in complexity, I would expect to see some year-to-year variations in environmental crimes data, even if agent resources were stable.